stashed/docs/docs/guides/latest/volumes/overview.md

 # Stand-alone Volume Backup Overview

-If you are using a volume that can be mounted in multiple workloads, you might want to backup the volume independent of the workloads.
-Stash supports backup stand-alone volumes.
-This guide will give you an overview of how stand-alone volume backup and restore works in Stash.
+If you are using a volume that can be mounted in multiple workloads, aka `ReadWriteMany`/`RWX`, you might want to backup the volume independent of the workloads.
+Stash supports backup of stand-alone volumes.
+This guide will give you an overview of how stand-alone volume backup and restore process works in Stash.

-## How Backup Works?
+## How Backup Works

 The following diagram shows how Stash takes backup of a stand-alone volume.
-Open the image in a new tab to see the enlarged image.
+Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Stand-alone Volume Backup Overview" src="/docs/images/guides/latest/volumes/volume_backup_overview.svg">